-The most important thing is to have patience when it comes to drinking wine like a pro.
-If you cannot keep calm and relaxed, then you might as well be an amateur.
+The most important thing is patience when drinking wine like a pro.
+You might as well be an amateur if you cannot keep calm and relaxed.
 Here are some tips on how to drink wine like a pro.

 Want to impress people at your next dinner party?
 Learn how to drink wine like a pro.

-The key to drinking wine like a pro is to practice, practice, practice.
+The key to drinking wine like a pro is practicing, practicing, practicing.
 While there are several great tips and tricks to learning how to drink wine, the best part about learning how to drink wine is the opportunity to improve your social skills.

-Don’t settle for just reading a book if you want to learn how to drink wine like a pro.
-Go out to restaurants and bars, ask for wine recommendations, and experiment with different wines until you find a style you enjoy.
+Don’t settle for reading a book to learn how to drink wine like a pro.
+Go to restaurants and bars, ask for wine recommendations, and experiment with different wines until you find a style you enjoy.

 Have you ever found yourself in a situation where you have no idea how to behave, what to say, or what to do?
-Maybe you’re on a date, or with friends at a party, or talking to someone you like, and suddenly you feel anxious, confused, embarrassed, or out of sorts.
-Or maybe you’re having a hard time sleeping or concentrating, or you’re just generally not feeling good.
+Maybe you’re on a date, with friends at a party, or talking to someone you like, and suddenly, you feel anxious, confused, embarrassed, or out of sorts.
+Or maybe you’re having difficulty sleeping or concentrating, or you’re just generally not feeling good.

 Types of wines to drink

-If you want to impress people at your next dinner party, you’ll want to learn how to drink wine.
-You can impress your guests by simply showing that you know what you’re doing when it comes to wine.
+You’ll want to learn how to drink wine to impress people at your next dinner party.
+You can impress your guests by showing you know what you’re doing regarding wine.

 Different wine regions